 This smoked pork butt recipe will feed an army on a small budget.
 Serve it as sandwiches or simply fork tender meat with a few sides (those are coming up later in the post!).

 Luscious, herb-roasted Cornish Game Hens, cooked in the same pot with a delicious, double-mushroom barley pilaf.

-This dish is easily scalable from 2 diner to 6.
-This dish makes for an impressive presentation right in the pan!
+This dish is easily scalable from 2 to 6 people.
+Yet another impressive Easter dinner presentation!
 What's not to love?

 Roast lamb is an extremely common Easter dinner entree in the UK—in fact, the Brits almost need a roundup like this one, but named "Easter Dinner Ideas that aren't LAMB."

 The same is not true here in the U.S.

 This roast leg of lamb is an incredibly easy, yet impressive and is a delicious choice for your Easter dinner.